markdias/openai/README.md

 This repository contains a small Python command-line tool that sends your queries about footballers (soccer players) to OpenAI's GPT models.
 It is useful for gathering quick scouting reports, background information, and notable statistics for players you're interested in.
+Responses now wrap up with two follow-up questions about the subject and highlight a teammate who has played with them.

 ## Getting started